enspyrco/dart_box2d_wasm/README.md

 - loads the wasm as a `WasmModule`
 - prints the available symbols
 - builds an instance from the module
-- looks up a functions in the instance for Box2D Vectors
+- looks up functions in the instance
 - uses the functions to create a vector and calculate its length

+[flutter_box2d plugin]: https://www.notion.so/enspyrco/Box2D-Plugin-3d3dc861ee4f439eb7e26deee3bac40a